 - Formed Resonance: Sculpture and Drawings

-Shakti Maira’s exhibition will be held from March 4-12, 2017, at the Art Gallery, Kamaladevi Complex, India International Centre, New Delhi.
+Shakti Maira’s exhibition was held from March 4-12, 2017, at the Art Gallery, Kamaladevi Complex, India International Centre, New Delhi.

 Chandrahas Choudhury writes about Shakti Maira’s wide-ranging investigation into the ways in which we experience beauty, that can offer an unusual key to our civilization’s problems.

 Shakti Maira is a critically acclaimed artist-philosopher from India.
 His work as a sculptor, painter and printmaker has been widely exhibited, and is largely centered in a Buddhism-inspired spirituality.
 It is in the collections of the National Gallery of Modern Art in India and in private collections around the world.
 He has written extensively on art, design and aesthetics, and is the author of two books.

 New Delhi – 110048